Showing 125 results

 University of Waterloo Archives

-The official program for the University of Waterloo's eighteenth convocation ceremony held on Friday, May 30, 1969, at 2:30 p.m. for graduates of the Faculties of Arts and Science as well as the School of Physical Education and Recreation.
+The official program for the University of Waterloo's thirty-eighth convocation ceremony held on Thursday, May 24, 1979, at 2:00 p.m. for graduates of the Faculties of Arts and Human Kinetics and Leisure Studies.
+The ceremony marked the formal installation of Josef Kates as Chancellor.

 University of Waterloo.
 Office of the Registrar.